mkvenkit/humble_ice/examples/vga_bram/README.md

 ![VGA BRAM](vga_bram.jpg)

-This example displays a scrolling 64 x 64 image using VGA.
+This example displays a tiled, scrolling 64 x 64 image using VGA.
 A Python script is provided which resizes the input image and creates a hex file which can be used to initialize the block RAM.
 (We use 12-bit RGB color.)